If you’re at the Experience Conference Sep 5th to 8th in Orlando, and you’re a listener of the podcast, I would love to connect with you!

 When I played a DX7 in the 80’s, I was mostly playing sounds that I created from scratch.
-But the first Keyboard I bought was an Korg M1 precisely because it gave me what I thought I wanted and what I thought keyboardists were supposed to do-emulate “real” instruments.
+But the first Keyboard I bought was a Korg M1 precisely because it gave me what I thought I wanted and what I thought keyboardists were supposed to do-emulate “real” instruments.

-It took my love for the acoustic piano, to finally understand that sample playback instruments have a very real static component to them that our ears easily detect.
-Whereas a real instrument is constantly evolving.
+It took my love for the acoustic piano to finally understand that sample playback instruments have a very real static component to them that our ears easily detect, whereas a real instrument is constantly evolving.

 In this way, a real instrument is much more like a waterfall or a fire – similar, consistent, but never exactly the same and always slightly different and evolving.
 More like a fractal.